null

 The best ones are:

-• Sleep music –Try leaving your sleep CD on repeat quietly during the night.
+• Sleep music or White Noise –Try leaving your sleep CD on repeat quietly during the night or use a White Noise Machine which will also block out background noise.
 Over time you just turn the volume down slightly, so eventually you don’t use it.

-• Comfort blankie – something small, that can smell like mum, and baby can find/hold during the night.
+• Comfort blankie – Once your baby is over 7 months old, they can have a comfort blankie for unsupervised overnight sleeps.
+Use something small & breathable, that can smell like mum which baby can find/hold during the night.
 You can get her attached to it by holding it when you are feeding or sleeping a couple of nights with it under your top, then only give it to her at sleep times.
 Another option is a T-shirt or something else you have been wearing!
 This will be essential for you, as you will need to replace ‘you’ from the falling asleep equation.
-My favourites are Taggies and Huggacub.
+My favourites are Cuski and The Sleep Store Sleep Bear Muslin Comforters.

 • Sleeping bags are also fabulous for sleep association – see above.

 I would start to introduce your positive sleep associations either before or as you change your routine.
-Eg Feed your baby to drowsy, while in her new sleeping bag, listening to the CD and holding her comfort blankie.
+Eg Feed your baby to drowsy, while in her new sleeping bag and listening to the white noise.
 So she will start to associate those things with you and with sleeping.
 Then once you are ready you can start the self-settling plan and she will by then know the sleeping bag, music and blankie combo means SLEEP and she will have good feelings about them.
+Remember to only introduce the blankie for overnight sleeps once your baby is over 7 months old.

 Self settling